entronad/graphic/README.md

 ## Examples

 Example of charts can be seen in the [Example App](https://github.com/entronad/graphic/tree/main/example).
+Please clone this repository and run the example project in example directory.

 ## Reference